okayzed/get-good-with-vim/README.md

 * use xp to swap characters
 * learn to use * and + registers (or use `!xsel -i` and `!xsel -o`) for system clipboard
 * learn to navigate / create folds with zc, zo, etc
-* use :terminal instead of tmux
 * learn to use ctrl-v to insert non-printing characters like \<CR\> or \<Esc\>
+* use `/\cfoo` to search for foo with case insensitivity

 ### advanced

 * learn how to use and manage marks
 * learn how to use visual blocks (ctrl-v) and editing multiple lines with I
 * learn how to record and apply macros (q<register> and @<register> to replay them)
-* learn about :registers and "
 * learn about special registers: "%, "w, "", etc
 * learn about :later and :earlier
 * learn about ctrl-r in insert mode
 * learn about ctrl-o in insert mode
+* learn to use ctrl-x ctrl-l for line completion
 * learn what every key does in normal mode
 * play some vimgolf
 * learn more g commands like gd, gp, gv, gi, gu, gU, gq, g^g
 * learn how to pipe visual selection to xargs
 * learn what all shift numbers (!@#$%^&*()_+) do
 * learn magic and advanced :s commands
+* learn how to repeat :s commands with &
 * learn to use :g command (and :g! or :v command)
 * delete everything from your vim config except whats necessary
 * learn how to jump to tag definitions with ctrl-] and use :ts